FB

-20ft Tiny House TrailerIt’s an interesting metaphor that takes on a slightly different meaning when thinking about the foundation (trailer) for a Tiny House.
+It is an interesting metaphor when taken literally, yet it takes on a slightly different meaning when thinking about the foundation for a Tiny House.

-Yet, that’s what it is.
-You build a house on a foundation — and Tiny Houses are no different.
-The tiny house foundation IS the trailer, so it’s got to stand up to the environment — which includes not only the wind loads, snow loads, and regular wear and tear, but also rolling down the highway (over potholes, and other road debris).
+Yes, for a Tiny House, the trailer is indeed the foundation.
+You build a house on a foundation – and Tiny Houses are no different.
+The tiny house foundation IS the trailer, so it has got to stand up to the environment.
+This includes not only the wind loads, snow loads, and regular wear and tear, but also – for a tiny house -rolling down the highway (over potholes, and other road debris).

 Engineering Tiny House Trailers